dagiteferi/Credit-scoring-model/docs/credit_scoring.md

 2. **Training Phase**: Trains the model using the selected algorithms and pre-processed data.
 3. **Evaluation Phase**: Assesses the model's results, considers the outputs, and ensures model interpretability.

+### Model Selection
+Model selection is an exploratory process involving the continuous evaluation of multiple machine learning models.
+Some commonly used algorithms include Logistic Regression, Random Forest, Extra-Trees, CatBoost, LightGBM, XGBoost, K-Nearest Neighbours, Convolutional Neural Networks, and Stacking.
+(Refer to Appendix B for detailed descriptions of these algorithms.)

+### Data Exploration
+Credit scoring modelling requires rigorous exploratory data analysis (EDA) to distinguish variables and optimize the model.

+### Model Training
+Machine learning algorithms establish statistical/mathematical models that can make inferences.
+The training data (predictors/independent variables) and the outputs (responses/dependent variables) can be quantitative (numerical) or qualitative (categorical).
+Numerical outputs correspond to regression problems, while categorical outputs correspond to classification problems.

+### Model Assessment
+In the banking industry, model quality resides in the output and its interpretation.
+The model must be accurate to avoid losses and align with the bank's working capacity and liquidity.
+The Area Under the Receiver Operating Characteristic (ROC) Curve is a commonly used metric to assess model quality.

+### Feature Importance
+Investigating feature importance helps to further improve the model.
+Once the data has been explored and the model trained and tested, analyzing feature importance involves inspecting variables and assessing whether changes in a variable would affect the model output.

+### Model Interpretability
+Interpretability is the degree to which a human can understand the cause of a decision.
+Greater interpretability makes it easier for humans to understand why a decision or prediction was made.
+Model interpretation technologies include SHAP, ELI, LIME, Microsoft InterpretML, XAI, Alibi, TreeInterpreter, Skater, FairML, and fairness.